infralight/k8s-collector/README.md

 be able to send data to Infralight.
 This key should be provided as an environment variable called `INFRALIGHT_API_KEY`, and it is recommended that this key is stored as a Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) and automatically injected into the collector's pod.
-A sample secret template is included in the [secret.sample.yaml](secret.sample.yaml) file.
+A [sample secret template](data/secret.sample.yaml) is included in the repository.

 The collector's behavior may also be configured and modified via an optional Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/).
 This allows changing the HTTP endpoint to which data is sent, enable/disable the collection of object types, and more.
 Currently, this ConfigMap must be named "infralight-k8s-collector-config" to be accepted by the collector.
-A sample template is included in the [configmap.sample.yaml](configmap.sample.yaml) file.
+A [sample ConfigMap template](data/configmap.sample.yaml) is included in the repository.

 If a ConfigMap does not exist, default configuration options will be used.
 By default, secrets will _not_ be collected, but all other supported object types